-Do you need to speak to a prevailing wage lawyer in Sacramento?
+Do you need to speak to a prevailing wage lawyer?
 Are you aware of how this wage is determined and what to do about it?
 Employees working for contractors or subcontractors on any project which relies in whole or in part on federal or state funds (on ‘public works projects’) must, in most cases, be paid prevailing wages.
 Prevailing wages are typically higher than employees’ regular ‘straight time’ pay rates, so the failure to pay such rates, combined with the failure to pay all overtime owed can create significant liability for contractors or subcontractors.

 Certain exceptions to prevailing wages can apply.
 For example, ‘suppliers’ – employees of companies transporting the materials needed for public works construction or renovation projects – may not fall under the scope of prevailing wage law, since such employees may be performing work which is only incidental to the actual construction or renovation work.